roboyeti/wth/Readme.md

 - Specific configuration options can be found in the example config.
 - Brief documentation for how to enable APIs for a specific module target can be found in docs/modules/<target_name>.

-List of supported modules
+List of supported modules and the config "api" entry for them:

 GPU Miners
 - Excavator (Nicehash Nvidia Miner) = "nice_hash"
-- Claymore Miner = "phoenix" (untested)
+- Claymore Miner = "claymore" (untested)
 - Phoenix Miner = "phoenix"
 - T-Rex Miner = "t_rex_unm"
 - GMiner = "g_miner"